Tour as Many Successful Car Washes as Possible

 Work Hard to Reduce Labor

-Overhead and administrative costs add up and are deeply underestimated by most.
+Overhead and administrative costs add up and are deeply underestimated by most operators.
 Focus on efficiency and invest in the right equipment to minimize labor requirements on-site.

 Use an Invested Operator